William Conrad: Other appearances

 In the 1970s and 1980s, Conrad appeared in a few Pittway First Alert Smoke Alarm commercials as the host, explaining the need for the alarms.

 Personal life

 In 1957, Conrad was married to former fashion model Susan Randall (1928–1979), and the couple had one son, Christopher.
 In 1980, Conrad married Tipton "Tippy" Stringer (1930–2010), a broadcast pioneer and the widow of NBC newscaster Chet Huntley.
 She helped manage his career during their 14-year marriage.

 Hobbies

 Conrad was an avid outdoorsman and accomplished fisherman.
 Having been known for his prowess using light tackle, as documented in the magazine Field & Stream, on May 23, 1972, in the Yucatán Channel of Mexico, Conrad caught a 62 lb, 4 oz sailfish on thread-like 6-lb-test line.

 Death

 Conrad died of a heart attack at age 73 in Los Angeles on February 11, 1994.
-He was buried in the Lincoln Terrace section of Forest Lawn, Hollywood Hills Cemetery, California.
+He was buried in Forest Lawn, Hollywood Hills Cemetery, California.